junxit/us-congress-bills-111/bill.md

 ## § 5.
 State enforcement

 - **(a)** *In general*
-  - **(1)** *Civil actions* In any case in which the attorney general of a State, a State utility commission, or other consumer protection agency has reason to believe that an interest of the residents of that State has been or is threatened or adversely affected by the engagement of any person in a practice that is prohibited under this Act, the State utility commission or other consumer protection agency, if authorized by State law, or the State, as parens patriae, may bring a civil action on behalf of the residents of that State in a district court of the United States of appropriate jurisdiction, or any other court of competent jurisdiction to—
+  - **(1)** *Civil actions* In any case in which the attorney general of a State, a State utility commission, or other consumer protection agency has reason to believe that an interest of the residents of that State has been or is threatened or adversely affected by the engagement of any person in a practice that is prohibited under this Act, the State utility commission or other consumer protection agency, if authorized by State law, or the State, as parens patriae, may bring a civil action on behalf of the residents of that State in an appropriate district court of the United States or any other court of competent jurisdiction to—
     - **(A)** enjoin that practice;
     - **(B)** enforce compliance with this Act;
-    - **(C)** obtain damage, restitution, or other compensation on behalf of residents of the State; or
+    - **(C)** obtain damages, restitution, or other compensation on behalf of residents of the State; or
     - **(D)** obtain such other relief as the court may consider to be appropriate.
   - **(2)** *Notice to the Commission*
     - **(A)** *In general* Before filing an action under paragraph (1), the State shall provide to the Commission—